Video ID: 181031

 Step 9 – Cut each new string to the necessary length.

-- Twice the height (of your shade), plus the length (of your shade) will give you the exact amount for one lift string.
+- Twice the height (of your shade), plus the width (of your shade) will give you the exact amount for one lift string.
 Do this for each lift string on your shade.

 Step 10 – Thread the string through the eye of the restring needle.